microtrain/bootcamp/03-HTML/01-HTML.md

 Hypertext Markup Language (HTML) is a system of elements and attributes that defines the layout of a web page.
 This system uses markup tags to represent elements (````<p>This is a paragraph.</p>````) and attributes (````<p style="color: blue;">This is a paragraph with blue text.</p>````) to further describe these elements; to define the context of text and objects on a page.

+The offical HTML documentation is available from the [W3C](https://www.w3.org/TR/html/) this is the standards version of the documentation.
+The [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML) in my opinion is a better practical source of documentation.

 ## [HTML Comments](https://www.w3.org/TR/html5/syntax.html#comments)
 In programming, comments are strings of text that are not processed by a compiler or an interpretor.
 Comments are for human consumption and are used to help humans follow the flow of source code.
 Most languages will define their own special syntax for presenting a comment.
 In HTML, comments are wrapped in comment tags ````<!-- this is a comment -->````.